selfrefactor/commit-message/Readme.md

 })
 ```

----
+## commitAndPush

-You can also use the `commitAndPush` method, which will take the generated commit message and run the following commands for you:
+`commitAndPush` method will take the generated commit message and run the following commands for you:

-1. `git add . --all`
+1.`git add . --all`

-2. `git commit -m COMMIT_MESSAGE`
+2.`git commit -m COMMIT_MESSAGE`

-3. `git push`
+3.`git push`

 ```
 import { commitAndPush } from 'commit-message'